-Since the announcement last week of Steve Ballmer’s pending retirement as CEO of the mighty Microsoft, the blogosphere has been reveling in the visible struggles of the controversial head of a controversial company.
+Since the announcement of Steve Ballmer’s retirement as CEO of the mighty Microsoft, the blogosphere has been reporting on the visible struggles of the controversial company.

-Despite the skyrocketing value of Apple and Google – really the only two companies in the same category as “big clippy” – Microsoft has kept things cool by not really growing its market value during this time, say 10 years or so.
-Thus the accelerated change at the helm.
+Despite the skyrocketing value of Apple and Google – really the only two companies in the same category as Microsoft – Microsoft has kept it’s head down by not really growing its market value during this time, almost 10 years or so.
+This reality has clearly accelerated the change at the helm.

 This also incentivizes carriers and lowers the cost of windows phones, just forgo carrier fees on operating system licenses.

 Its just a copy of Android’s/Chrome’s loss leader business model.

 Sure it will cost a lot in lost license revenue, but this one move could quickly reignite competitiveness in Redmond and that is worth a lot of scratch.

 Not to mention finally silencing the security community about transparency, and gaining the huge benefit of code review and patching by basically millions of windows developers globally.

 Development and support costs could possibly decrease while quality and security improve.